A blog has the potential to change your life!

 Similarly, to add a social links menu, follow the same steps.
 Create a new menu and name it 'Social' and click 'Create menu'.

 Now click on 'Custom Links', add your facebook URL and write 'facebook' in the link text and click 'Add Menu'.
 The theme will automatically convert this to the facebook icon.
 You can repeat this for twitter, instagram and other social media.
+A lot of these custom features you can have by default if you get a designer WordPress theme.

 Step 18: Add/remove sidebar widgets